A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Appendix

 as $z\to R$ in $\Delta_R$, then

-\end{enumerate} \end{theorem} Theorem \ref{thm-transfer} is used in Section \ref{sec-improved} to get asymptotic estimates for $(a_n)$ and $(b_n)$, with $\gamma=1$ in both cases.
-The theorem is actually stated and proved in \cite{Odlyzko} for the special case $R=1$, and the adjustments above for general $R>0$ are simple to make.
+\end{enumerate} \end{theorem} Theorem \ref{thm-transfer} is used in Section \ref{sec-improved} to obtain asymptotic estimates for $(a_n)$ and $(b_n)$, with~${\gamma \! = \!
+1}$ in both cases.
+The theorem is actually stated and proved in \cite{Odlyzko} for the special case $R=1$, and the adjustments for $R>0$ are straightforward.